Hydrology Consulting

 predict water supply for larger portions of the west.
 Or, for the agricultural areas of the mid-west.
 Or Canada.
 I haven't tried it yet, but I suspect I might be able to do something with temperature forecasts using my model (warm/average/cool).
 That might lead to opportunities for energy supply companies to use the results.

-Barry's Response - Tim, it looks like you are developing something for which a
+Barry's Response - Tim, I think you're developing something for which there's a

 Search this site for more information now.